Domestic Violence Crimes in Phoenix

 - Aggravated Stalking

-In Arizona, penalties for committing domestic violence crimes depend on the crime that was committed.
+In Phoenix, penalties for committing domestic violence crimes depend on the crime that was committed.
 A domestic violence crime can be classified as either a misdemeanor or felony depending on its severity.

 Misdemeanor Domestic Violence- Misdemeanor domestic violence offenses, like simple assault, can result in up to six months in jail and fines up to $2500.
 In addition, many offenders will be sentenced to ongoing probation, and successful completion of a domestic violence offender treatment program.
 Even if you do not serve any jail time, misdemeanor domestic violence charges can result in: